skostousov/Interior-Ocean-Properties-Inference/README.md

 ## 28/05/2025

-1. Try EBAM-CNN
+1. ~~Try EBAM-CNN~~
-2. Run & Improve performance of DA-CNN
+2. ~~Run~~ & Improve performance of DA-CNN
 3. ~~Run evaluation~~
-4. Figure out squeeze and excitation
+4. ~~Figure out squeeze and excitation~~
 5. ~~Analyze variation in MLD from day to day~~
 6. ~~evaluate very small daily dataset~~
 7. ~~compare MSE from previous day to prediction to evaluate overfitting~~

 #### Log:
 - Organized and redid file structure and training procedure for easier evaluation
-- Trained UNet and obtained results, seems that the network is collapsing into a uniform classifier, training UNetSE to compare
+- Trained UNet and obtained results, seems that the network is collapsing into a uniform classifier, training UNetSE to compare (UPDATE: Less uniform, although still far off, will try normal cnn)
     - another thought: Maybe because MSE penalizes outliers???
-Will try MAE as well
+Will try MAE as well (with HuberLoss)
     - also try basic CNN, and CNN EBAM
     - re-add transforms